Logo

 The evolving landscape of higher education presents both challenges and opportunities for technicians.
 With the introduction of initiatives such as the Technician Commitment and the support of organisations like UKITSS, technicians have the tools to advocate for themselves, grow professionally and gain the recognition they deserve.
 However, these opportunities must be actively pursued.
 Technicians must take charge of their own development, engage with the broader community, and continually push for greater visibility and recognition within their institutions.
 By doing so, they can ensure that their role in higher education is not only acknowledged but celebrated.

 Mark Dabee Saltmarsh is a technical demonstrator at Cardiff Metropolitan University.
-He has been shortlisted in the Outstanding Technician of the Year category in the 2024 THE Awards.
-A full list of nominees can be found here.
-The awards will be presented at a ceremony in Birmingham on 28 November 2024.
+He was shortlisted in the Outstanding Technician of the Year category in the 2024 THE Awards.
+A full list of nominees can be found here

 If you would like advice and insight from academics and university staff delivered directly to your inbox each week, sign up for the Campus newsletter.